** NEW DATES **

 Core team designing the course and/or presenting in Évora

-Chris Blackmore, Senior Lecturer at the Open University Applied Systems Thinking in Practice Group, UK
+Chris Blackmore, Visiting Fellow, Applied Systems Thinking in Practice Group, Open University, UK

-Ika Darnhofer, Associate Professor at the Univ. of Natural Resources and Life Sciences (BOKU), Austria
+Ika Darnhofer, Associate Professor, Univ. of Natural Resources and Life Sciences (BOKU), Austria

-Ma Helena Guimarães, Researcher at the University of Évora, Portugal
+Ma Helena Guimarães, Researcher, University of Évora, Portugal

-Teresa Pinto Correia, Professor at the University of Évora, Portugal
+Teresa Pinto Correia, Professor, University of Évora, Portugal

-Nadarajah Sriskandarajah, Professor at the Swedish University of Agricultural Sciences, Sweden
+Nadarajah Sriskandarajah, Professor Emeritus, Swedish University of Agricultural Sciences, Sweden

 Full Details